FORCOAST/Test-FORCOAST-SM-A3/README.md

 -cd %directory of the dockerfile% <br />
 -Then run the command: "docker build -t forcoast-sm-a3 ."

-To run the container: <br />
-- "docker run forcoast-sm-a3" will run the container with the image on default parameters <br />
-- To run with parameters "docker run -e parameter=value focoast-sm-a3" <br />
-- Example: "docker run -e years=2009 -e mb=5 -e me=9 forcoast-sm=a3" <br />

 Available parameters:  <br />
 - years : the input year, default: 2009 <br />